panda3d/panda3d/README.md

 Panda3D
 =======

-Panda3D is a game engine that includes graphics, audio, I/O, collision detection, and other abilities relevant to the creation of 3D games.[1]
+Panda3D is a game engine that includes graphics, audio, I/O, collision detection, and other abilities relevant to the creation of 3D games

 Panda3D is open source and is, as of May 28, 2008, free software under the revised BSD license.
 Releases prior to that date are not considered Free Software due to certain errors in the design of the old Panda3D license.
 Despite this, those older releases of Panda3D can also be used for both free and commercial game development at no financial cost.